When the first Roomba came out, it was an inefficient robot that required a lot of babysitting.

 |Recharge & Resume|

 |Power (Eco mode)|

 There’s no doubt in my mind that the Roomba I7 and S9 are two of the best robotic vacuums available right now when you combine its efficiency and outright pickup-ability.

-I understand that the price difference is substantial with the S9 easily being a few hundred bucks more expensive.
+I understand that the price difference is substantial, with the S9 quickly being a few hundred bucks more expensive.

 So is the premium worth it?

-Let’s look at 4 reasons why you should consider the Roomba S9:
+Let’s look at four reasons why you should consider the

 - Better at Cleaning Embedded Dirt: The wider extractors and extra power make the S9 an excellent option for folks looking for something that can deep clean carpet.
 There’s no other robot available right now, aside maybe from the Neato D7 that can come close to the S9 with regards cleaning embedded dirt.